zjwegert/GridapTopOpt.jl/scripts/Benchmarks/hpc-enviroments-setonix/README.md

 - Hold a job: `qhold <job id>` -> `scontrol hold <job id>`
 - Release a job: `qrls <job id>` -> `scontrol release <job id>`
 - Cluster status: `qstat -B` -> `sinfo`

+## Issues
+- P4est 2.8.6 or greater must be installed.
+Previous version do not find the `srun` command and fail to configure.